+Prudential Regulation Authority

+Bank of England

+20 Moorgate

+London

-Prudential Regulation Authority Bank of England, Threadneedle St, London, EC2R 8AH Tel 020 7061 4878 enquiries@bankofengland.co.uk
+EC2R 6DATel 020 7061 4878

+PRA.FirmEnquiries@bankofengland.co.uk

 MICL belongs to the AmTrust International Ltd (AIL) group of companies.
 The Group is also supervised by the PRA.

 MICL is also regulated by the Financial Conduct Authority (FCA).
 The FCA's registered address is as follows: